 If you would like more information on these sets and previews of them, go to the NJVC Custom Bluray Set thread.

 But as with anything else Despecialized, these projects should never be bought or sold.

-You are also required to own an own official copies of the Blu-rays or IV-VI of the HD Digital Downloads before you download anything.
+You are also required to own an own official copies of the Blu-rays or the HD Digital Downloads of Episodes IV, V, and VI before you download anything.

 These requirements are to allay concerns of piracy, which could threaten the entire Despecilaized Project.
 So before you download anything here, please obtain official copies of the Original Trilogy in HD.
 And please … please … DO NOT BUY OR SELL THESE!